Meet the Other Phone. A phone that grows with your child.

 What is the difference between orgasm gels and lubes?

-Orgasm gels are designed to maximise your orgasm.
+Orgasm gels are designed as a secret weapon to help you maximise your orgasm.
 That could be through creating cooling or warming sensations or heightening the sensitivity of your clitoris.
 Some orgasm gels have a lubricant but it's important to note that not all orgasm gels do.
+So if you need extra lubrication, it's worth buying a combination product or using a lubricant alongside your orgasm gel.

 Are orgasm gels water or silicone-based?

-All our products listed are water-based, which usually means they're gentle on skin and compatible with condoms and sex toys.
+All the products listed are water-based, which usually means they're gentle on skin and compatible with condoms and sex toys.
 Although, it's definitely worth checking before you purchase and looking at the list of ingredients to rule out any allergies.

 Are all orgasm gels compatible with condoms?